 The Paradox of Success

 However, once they start getting income from their blog, this will accelerate the way to Financial Independence.
-This is not a big deal since increasing your income is a very good way to reach FI faster.
+This income is not a big deal since increasing your income is an excellent way to reach FI faster.
 However, once they are financially independent and retire, some of their expenses, or all of them, are sustained by the blog income.

 Can you retire without a blog income?

 Let’s get back to the question in the title of this article.
 I think it is still entirely possible to retire without a blog income.
 The theory behind Financial Independence, namely the 4% rule, is sound.
 You can also use a different withdrawal rate to be safer or more aggressive.
-There are many parameters you can take into account in order to validate your retirement plan.
+There are many parameters you can take into account to validate your retirement plan.

-However, there is no doubt that having an income after retirement will help you a lot.
+However, no doubt that having an income after retirement will help you a lot.
 First, it will protect you from sequences of returns risk.
 Since you will not need to withdraw too much from your portfolio, you will not have to withdraw at the worst possible time.
 Moreover, it will also help you retire earlier if you wish to.
 It is just a different kind of retirement, one where you are still making money instead of one where you never have to work again.

 What can readers do?

 Even though I do not doubt that most personal finance bloggers are honest, it would be naive to believe that everything published on blogs is entirely true.
-Even though they may not mean it, they may forget to include something important that would change the way their situation is perceived.
+Even though they may not mean it, they may forget to include something meaningful that would change the way their situation is perceived.
 It is better to bring some skepticism when reading things on the internet.
 Do not forget that people are not accountable for anything they say.